 While having Life Insurance through your super may provide some level of comfort, it’s important to keep in mind that this probably won’t be enough cover.
 You can contact your super provider to find out more details about whether they offer Income Protection or Death Cover for members, and how much this entitles your loved ones to if they have to claim.

 It’s essential to consider how much your family would need to get by without you, and how much cover you need for them to be financially secure.
-You can use our Life Insurance Calculator to get an idea of how much is appropriate for you and your family.

 The benefits of Life Insurance outside of super

 Unlike Life Insurance within super, separate Life Insurance through a specialist such as Suncorp often allows payment to be accessed sooner by those who need it.
-For example, Suncorp Life Protect offers an advancement of $10,000 within 2 working days of receiving a death certificate and claim information, to help your loved ones cope with funeral costs.
+For example, Suncorp Life Insurance offers an advancement of $10,000 within 2 working days of receiving a death certificate and claim information, to help your loved ones cope with funeral costs.
 Life Insurance through super often results in the insurance being paid into the super fund, which can take quite some time to be released to those who need it.

 Jo says, “the positive thing about having insurance outside of super is that it can complement the super insurance people have, and provide funding sooner.”